EGGS-Artesvisuales/EGGS-Artesvisuales.github.io/diagrama.md

         A2 --> A2c[Lo Ancestral]
         A2c --> A2c1[Museo a Cielo Abierto, 2018-2021]
         A2c --> A2c2[Mapuche Urbano, La Tala de la Memoria, 2018]
+        click A "/mundo-exterior.html" "Ir a Representación del Mundo" click A1 "/lo-tangible.html" "Ir a Lo Tangible" click A1a "/la-saturacion.html" "Ir a La Saturación" click A1a1 "/la-peste.html" "Ir a La Peste" click A1a1a "/pinturas.html" "Ir a Pinturas"
+        click A1a1a1 "/pinturas-infectadas.html" "Ir a Pinturas Infectadas" click A1a1a2 "/soportes-blandos.html" "Ir a Soportes Blandos" click A1a1b "/desplazamiento-pintura.html" "Ir a Desplazamiento de la Pintura" click A1a1b1 "/intervenciones-instalaciones.html" "Ir a Intervenciones/Instalaciones"
+        click A1a1b2 "/multimedia-video.html" "Ir a Multimedia/Video"
+        click A1a2 "/lo-invisible.html" "Ir a Lo Invisible" click A1a2a "/pinturas-wifi.html" "Ir a Pinturas Wi-Fi" click A1b "/la-tecnologia.html" "Ir a La Tecnología" click A1b1 "/la-ia.html" "Ir a La IA" click A1b2 "/lo-espacial.html" "Ir a Lo Espacial" click A1b3 "/telecomunicaciones.html" "Ir a Telecomunicaciones"
+        click A2 "/lo-intangible.html" "Ir a Lo Intangible" click A2a "/el-capitalismo.html" "Ir a El Capitalismo" click A2a1 "/el-colgado.html" "Ir a El Colgado" click A2a2 "/mr-burns.html" "Ir a Mr. Burns" click A2a3 "/el-empaquetador.html" "Ir a El Empaquetador" click A2b "/lo-popular.html" "Ir a Lo Popular" click A2b1 "/esculturas.html" "Ir a Esculturas"
+        click A2b1a "/papelucho.html" "Ir a Papelucho"
+        click A2c "/lo-ancestral.html" "Ir a Lo Ancestral" click A2c1 "/museo-a-cielo-abierto.html" "Ir a Museo a Cielo Abierto" click A2c2 "/mapuche-urbano.html" "Ir a Mapuche Urbano"
     </div>

     <h2>Acción en el Mundo</h2>